NodeMixaholic/OpenSlotTips/README.md

 * Try betting with machines with ***bonus features, unless it's too expensive.***
 * Note that ***cruise ship casinos have almost 0 regulation.***
 	* So nothing is necessarily a thing on said casinos.
+* If it's been more than 3 hours: try once more.
+If you win: try every 3 hours.
+* Most if not youtubers who claim to be "casino techs" or something of the like are most likely scam artists.
+	* If theu ARE a tech, they are likely breaking a NDA, which they really shouldn't want to do.

 - - - -

 Licensed under the CC0 1.0 Universal license